MuseSystems/musebms/documentation/book/content/en/technical/system-components-list.md

     <sup>(<a href="/documentation/technical/app_server/mscmp_syst_authn" target="_blank">API Docs</a>) / (<a href="/documentation/technical/database/mscmp_syst_authn" target="_blank">Database Docs & ERD</a>)</sup>

     API for the management of user authentication.

     This Component provides a global method of authentication for users wishing to use the system.
+General features supported by this Component include:

+      * The ability to host user accounts that are managed by specific tenants

+      * The ability to host user accounts that are independent of any specific tenant (e.g. freelance bookkeepers)

+      * Authentication rights for users to specific Application Instances

+      * Use of a single user account to authenticate to Application Instances owned by different tenants.

+      * Individual tenant controls over certain authentication controls such as Password Credential complexity or requiring Multi-Factor Authentication

+      * The ability to establish "Network Rules" which act as a sort of firewall allowing or denying certain origin host IP addresses or networks the right to attempt authentication

+      * Rate limiting of authentication attempts enforced, independently, by identifier and by originating host IP address

+    Note that this Component doesn't provide a substantial authorization capability.
+Authorization needs are left for higher level, Application Instance functionality to fulfill.

     * __First Party Dependencies__